isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 Interestingly this primer also does well on glossy surfaces like tiles, ceramics, and furniture among others.
 Its fast-drying feature is just amazing and the surface is ready to touch within 30 minutes while the surface is ready for a second coat within one hour of application.

 The good coverage of this primer is great with a gallon covering up to 300 square ft.
+Pros:
+- Fights tough stains
+- Fast-drying
-Pros: - Fights tough stains - Fast-drying - Suitable for interior surfaces - Innovative technology - Versatile
+- Suitable for interior surfaces
+- Innovative technology
+- Versatile

+Cons:
-Cons: - Requires sanding
+- Requires sanding

-> See Also: > Zinsser BIN Primer

 ###  [6.
 Rust-Oleum Corporation 02501 Zinsser Shieldz Primer/Sealer](https://www.amazon.com/dp/B000X9V106/?tag=p-policy-20)